tenadopt/testinw/README.md

 ### getResultOfOperationAsStr.js
 This file exports a function that takes an operation as an argument and returns the result as a string.

-### getValueAsNum.js
-This file exports a function that takes a value as an argument and converts it to a number.

-### getValueAsStr.js
-This file exports a function that takes a value as an argument and converts it to a string.

 ### index.js
 This is the main file that imports and executes other JS modules.

-### setStrAsValue.js
-This file exports a function that takes a string as an argument and sets it as a value.

 ### switchTheme.js
 This file exports a function that switches the theme of the project.